 - Since it is a soup dumpling, it is not good to make it in advance and refrigerate it.

-- You may choose to use special dumpling flour if you want to achieve a more refined texture.
+- You may use special dumpling flour to achieve a more refined texture.

-You may use a metal steamer, but brush it with some oil to prevent the dumpling from sticking.
-Also, it is better to wrap it slid with a cloth or towel to stop condensation from falling onto the dumpling.
+- You may use a metal steamer, but brush it with oil to prevent the dumpling from sticking.
+Also, it is better to wrap the cover with a cloth or towel to stop condensation from falling onto the dumpling.

 Xiao Long Bao is best served with vinegar and ginger, which is the classic sauce for this dish.
 You may also choose other condiments like chili oil.